 Not far from the hotel is the Heritage Centre which tells of Cracow’s gold mining years.
 It is worth a visit.

 There are 3 free powered sites at the Heritage Centre with toilet and shower facilities.
 A further 6 powered sites have just been built in the next allotment.
+Facilities are provided by the local council in exchange for a donation.

 If you want a slice of well priced real estate, then houses like the one below sell for $18k to $30k.